-1.6 Catmull-Rom Splines
+2.8 Catmull-Rom Splines

-What is nowadays known as Catmull-Rom spline (named after Edwin Catmull and Raphael Rom) is a specific member of a whole family of splines introduced in [CR74].
+What is nowadays known as Catmull-Rom spline is a specific member of a whole family of splines introduced by Catmull and Rom [CR74].
 That paper only describes uniform splines, but their definition can be straightforwardly extended to the non-uniform case.

-Contrary to popular belief, Overhauser splines (as presented in [Ove68]) are not the same!

-A Python implementation of Catmull-Rom splines is available in the splines.CatmullRom (page 161) class.
+Contrary to popular belief, Overhauser splines - as presented by Overhauser [Ove68] - are not the same!
+A Python implementation of Catmull-Rom splines is available in the class splines.CatmullRom (page 183).